 Dr Camilla Stack - Counselling Psychologist and UKCP Registered Psychotherapist

-I offer short and long term counselling and psychotherapy in central Bristol (Harbourside and St Andrew's Park).
-I work with adults from all walks of life, and all ages and backgrounds, who come with a range of difficulties in their lives.
+I offer short and long term counselling and psychotherapy in central Bristol.
+I decided to train as a therapist after being greatly helped by psychotherapy myself, and now work with adults from all walks of life, and all ages and backgrounds, who come with a range of difficulties.

 With a grounding in the major approaches to human psychology (psychodynamic, humanistic and cognitive/ behavioural), I work with each person differently, depending on who they are and what is going on (and has gone on) in their lives.
 As our work gets underway, you and I will think about what you need from therapy and find a way of working together which feels most useful.

 Training, qualifications & experience